-It is well known that on average two women a week are killed in the UK by a current or former partner, and whilst the figures appear to have dropped slightly over the past decade1 they remain stubbornly high.
-We are concerned about the failure to implement the lessons learnt and the fruits of the many investigations conducted into these homicides.
+It is well known that on average two women a week are killed in the UK by a current or former partner, and whilst the figures appear to have dropped slightly over the past decade7 they remain stubbornly high.
+Alongside concerns about lack of implementation of legal tools, we are concerned about a failure to implement the lessons learnt and the fruits of the many investigations conducted into these homicides.
 A broad range of agencies and formats now exist for investigating deaths yet there is no over-arching mechanism for drawing their many conclusions and recommendations together.
 Many valid recommendations seem to disappear into the ether and there is no process to ensure they are followed through into real change on the ground.